kadena-io/pact/docs/pact-properties.md

 ## How does it work?

-Pact's property checker works by realizing Pact's semantics in an SMT (satisfiability modulo theories) solver (currently Microsoft's Z3 theorem prover), and by building and testing the validity of a model; i.e., proving that there is no possible assignment of values to SMT variables for which the expressed proposition about the program is false.
+Pact's property checker works by realizing the language's semantics in an SMT ("Satisfiability Modulo Theories") solver, and by building and testing the validity of a model.
+The SMT solver proves that there is no possible assignment of values to symbolic variables which can falsify a provided proposition about some Pact code.
+Pact currently uses Microsoft's [Z3 theorem prover](https://github.com/Z3Prover/z3/wiki) to power its property checking system.

-The model is built from the combination of the functions in a Pact module, the invariants declared on schemas in the module, and the properties proposed for each function.
+Such a model is built from the combination of the functions in a Pact module, the properties provided for those functions, and invariants declared on schemas in the module.

 For any function definition in a Pact module, any subsequent call to another function is inlined.
 Before any properties are tested, this inlined code must